 There’s a revolution brewing in how customers want to engage with brands…

 Today’s consumer, who we call the NOW Customer, is always on (and always online) and expects rapid resolutions and authentic engagement from every brand they frequent… Across all channels and all touchpoints now.

 Welcome to the era of NOW CX!

 And as business leader and New York Times bestselling author Shep Hyken aptly put it, it’s time for businesses to “join the NOW CX movement today or risk being run over by your competitors tomorrow.”

 That’s right.
 Businesses need to jump aboard the NOW CX train today, or they risk losing revenue, market share, and customer loyalty.
 Most importantly, they risk falling behind the competition.

 But it doesn’t have to be this way.
 Businesses can learn from a handful of companies that are delivering top-tier customer experiences that transform consumers into buyers, and buyers into five-star fans.
 In other words, they can learn CX best practices firsthand from leaders of the NOW CX movement.

 And that’s where our newly published book Experience is Everything comes in.

 Experience is Everything serves as the ultimate blueprint for CX success.
-It compiles tips, advice, and insights from dozens of the world’s most forward-thinking CX leaders.
+It compiles tips, advice, and insights from dozens of the world’s most forward-thinking CXOs and CX leaders.

 Business leaders from all-star brands like Burger King and Shopify reveal the foundational principles upon which to build innovative and impactful CX programs, as well as specific tactical recommendations to ensure CX success.
 They pull back the curtain on how to leverage innovations in technology, alternative ways of working, and new CX programs to better meet skyrocketing consumer expectations.